Trip planner for backpacking crews

 Trailmix

-Throw your crew in the bag.
+Get your next trip in the bag.

 Route, roster, rides, gear, weather — mixed into one plan the whole crew can see, with an AI trail buddy riding along.
 Start with the trail you’ve been putting off.